The 'Nuggs for Carter' kid just beat Ellen DeGeneres' retweet record

 At last check, Wilkerson had amassed 3,432,218 retweets -- compared to 3,430,242 retweets of DeGeneres' selfie at the 2014 Academy Awards.

 Wendy's on Tuesday said it would give him the free chicken nuggets, despite Wilkerson not getting to 18 million.
-The company also said it would donate $100,000 to the Dave Thomas Foundation for Adoption.
+The company also said it would donate $100,000 to the Dave Thomas Foundation for Adoption, a Wendy's-affiliated nonprofit charity created by the company's founder, that finds permanent homes for children in foster care.

+As part of his campaign Wilkerson also created a website at nuggsforcarter.com, which sells T-shirts to raise money for the Dave Thomas Foundation.

 Wilkerson, who is from Reno, Nevada, told CNN last month he didn't think he would even get a million retweets.
 "At first, I didn't even expect them to respond," the teen said of Wendy's.
-He also created a website at nuggsforcarter.com.

 Nor did he likely expect to unseat DeGeneres' tweet of a star-studded selfie from the 2014 Oscars, which previously held the record for the most retweets.
 Guinness World Records' official Twitter account tweeted a congratulatory message to Wilkerson for topping that record.